fthvgb1/goldendict-browser-helper/readme_en.md

 #### Warning

-Don't install this project releasing's server process in online server.
+Don't install this project releasing's golang server program in online server.
 It's not safe.